 Final Thoughts

 Throughout history, finches have almost always been associated with freedom and joy.
-They’ve been viewed as good omens, although some cultures may have viewed them as mischievous little creatures.
+Although some cultures may have viewed them as mischievous little creatures, they’ve more often been viewed as good omens.

-With their cheerful songs and colorful appearance, it’s hard not to smile and feel joy when seeing these delightful creatures in nature.
+With their cheerful songs and colorful appearance, these delightful creatures make you smile and feel joy when you see them in nature.

 Like It?
 Pin It!